scovitin-vsevolod/docs/IT-systems/test_md/index.md

 osha_slideshare | Slideshare field that allows you to add a slidehare link to a content type

-##  3 Potentially reusable modules
+##  3 zPotentially reusable modules

 It is possible to use module from content type and helper groups in other projects

-##  4 Technical strategy and chosen solutions
+##  4 zTechnical strategy and chosen solutions

   * ###  General versioning and release approach